spar65/spehar-portfolio/README-Stories.md

 # Leadership Stories & Career Milestones
 ## Greg Spehar's Journey of Innovation and Impact

-# Gidanc AI: Guiding Innovation from Legacy to Ethical AI Excellence
 ---

 ## Synthesis: A Pattern of Transformation